msuroller/Shiny_CellPathFinder_Analysis/README.md

 It works decently well.

 To Do List:
-  - Add error catches so it tells the user what's wrong inside of just closing the program.
+  - Add error catches so it tells the user what's wrong instead of just closing the program.
-  - Add control normalized graphs tabBox
+  - Test with a different file
   - Add background sub calculations
   - Add background sub graphs tabBox
+  - Add more scientific graphs
+  - Make a button to download the graphs and the end data file.
+  - Figure out how to change starting values like in Computational Physics
+  - Figure out how to compute significance and display it on the graphs
+  - Make inputs for the stains used and automate titles with it